nolauren/workshops/miami.md

 # Mapping

+##

+- If I'm moving too fast, please let me know!
+- Please don't touch another person's computer (unless absolutely necessary).
+- Questions?
+Please ask!

 ## Getting Started

 Several broad categories of mapping (not exhaustive by any means!):

-1. Flexible interactive visualizations served over the web.
+1. (Interactive) Visualizations: Flexible interactive visualizations served over the web.
 Ex.
 CARTO (tool), [Photogrammar] (photogrammar.yale.edu) (project), and [Mapping Inequality](https://dsl.richmond.edu/panorama/redlining/) (project)

-2. Narrative mapping.
-Ex StoryMap.js and Odysessy (https://cartodb.github.io/odyssey.js/)
+2. Narrative mapping: Maps that tell a story, often in a linear way.
+Ex StoryMap.js, ESRI StoryMaps

-3. Spatial Analysis such as building models of spatial processes like the spread of diseases based on the movement of people.
-Ex. python/r , ArcGIS

-They rely on Geographical Data (proprietary databases (vector and raster), georectifying, and geolocation) Ex.
+3. Spatial Analysis: Platforms for computational spatial analysis such as building models of spatial processes like the spread of diseases based on the movement of people.
+Often rely on geographical data from (proprietary) databases (vector and raster).
+Also often necessary for georectifying historic maps.
+Ex.
 ArcGIS

 ## CartoDB Tutorial

-CartoDB is a web-based tool for visalizing and analyzing small to medium sized spatial datasets.
+CartoDB is a web-based tool for visualizing and analyzing small to medium sized spatial datasets.
 While ostensibly open-source software, it is quite difficult to compile yourself and much of the nice UI is actually proprietary.
 Fortunately, they offer a